official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 571. A three-page record of the discussions on Iraq was circulated on a secret and strictly personal basis by Sir David Manning in a letter to Mr McDonald which was sent

-[^217] Minute Manning to Prime Minister, 4 April 2002, ‘Crawford Checklist’.
+[^217]: Minute Manning to Prime Minister, 4 April 2002, ‘Crawford Checklist’.
-[^218] Minute Dodd to Manning, 5 April 2002, ‘Iraq’.
+[^218]: Minute Dodd to Manning, 5 April 2002, ‘Iraq’.
-[^219] Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^219]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown [^220] Public hearing, 30 November 2009, pages 14-15.
+The Burden of Power: Countdown
+[^220]: Public hearing, 30 November 2009, pages 14-15.

 491

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordonly to Mr Watkins (for Mr Hoon), Admiral Boyce, Sir Michael Jay, Sir Richard Dearlove, Sir Christopher Meyer and Mr Powell.[^221]
+only to Mr Watkins (for Mr Hoon), Admiral Boyce, Sir Michael Jay, Sir Richard Dearlove, Sir Christopher Meyer and Mr Powell.[^221]

 572. Much of the discussion took place privately between the two leaders.
 Sir David